BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 ### Mono-AZs AutoScalingGroups <a name="MonoAZASGs"></a>

-We have also replaced the multi-AZ AutoScalingGroups by several mono-AZs.
-It brings us a finer scaling that corresponds to the real needs in each AZ.
+We have also replaced the multi-AZ AutoScalingGroups by several mono-AZ ones.
+It gives us a finer scaling that corresponds to the real needs in each AZ.
 The randomness of the round robin and client requests means that, from time to time, one AZ receives a significantly higher load than another.

 ![v3 of our VOD platform](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/vod-usp-v3.png)
 <center><i>v3 of our VOD platform</i></center>